lineare Gleichungssysteme

 Typische Fehler beim Additionsverfahren

-Hier sind typische Klassenarbeits-Fehler beim Additionsverfahren – erst falsch (rot), dann richtig.
+Hier siehst du typische beim Additionsverfahren – erst falsch, dann richtig.

 \( \textsf{I.}\quad {\textcolor{orange}{x}} + {\textcolor{green}{y}} = {\textcolor{midnightblue}{6}} \)